 I start the route on the way to the west wing of the castle and discover at the precise angle of the south terrace a magnificent maple tree with leaves with webbed veins.
 Further on, I can see the garden with the yews pruned in a topiary.
 I then take the direction of the small avenue of the green theater to appreciate the rotundas of the plane trees.

-At the crossroads of this alley, I notice a majestic chestnut tree with four trunks, I did not think it could exist, I liked it so much that I took a picture of it to feed my Instagram!
+At the crossroads of this alley, I notice a majestic chestnut tree with four trunks, I did not think that it could exist, I liked it so much that I took a picture of it to feed my Instagram!

 I continue my walk by sinking into the undergrowth and I find myself facing the missed oak, which is indeed a bit special with a kind of circle on the trunk.
 I resume walking and get drunk on the smell of the forest and the flowers on the way, such as lily of the valley with its white bells, bluebells of purple woods and white and yellow deer anemones.